-The rules and regulations of the event is designed to safeguard the safety of all runners, volunteers and organizers as well as to ensure the event runs as smoothly as possible during and after the race day with minimal disruptions.
+The rules and regulations of the Langkawi Ultra Challenge is designed to safeguard the safety of all runners, volunteers and organizers as well as to ensure the event runs as smoothly as possible during and after the race day with minimal disruptions.
 It is the runners’ responsibilities to read and understand the set of rules listed below.
 Failure to adhere to these rules may result in the disqualification of the runner.

-- No short-cutting: All runners must follow the path along the race course without taking any shortcuts (unless instructed by the volunteers).
+- No short-cutting: All runners must follow the marked path along the race course without taking any shortcuts (unless instructed by the volunteers).
 Any runners caught violating this rule by taking a shortcut or hopping on a vehicle will be DISQUALIFIED (DQ).

 - Do not litter: Kindly carry your trash and dispose them at the bins provided at each waterstation.

 - Road use and crossing: There will be no road closure for this race.
 There will be vehicles using the same road as you during the race.
 Please be courteous to the other vehicles and let them pass through before continuing your journey.
 Always run on the shoulder on the road and BECAREFUL of fast approaching vehicles.
 You are responsible for your own safe-being on the race course.